 Set in the historic Fort Canning Park, From Singapore to Singaporean: The Bicentennial Experience comprises two showcases – ‘Time Traveller’ and ‘Pathfinder’.
 ‘Time Traveller’ is an immersive, cinematic experience within the Fort Canning Centre, taking visitors through five powerful acts that present Singapore’s story over 700 years in 60 minutes.
 Viewers of the indoor multimedia show can expect to witness the sights, sounds and drama of the formative events throughout our evolution.
 These will be told through interactive elements including live action actors, theatre-standard set designs, and special effects.
 Visitors will be able to enter the experience at regular intervals throughout the day.

 Outdoors within the greenery of Fort Gate, ‘Pathfinder’ is a free-and-easy experience where visitors can walk through eight interactive pavilions and installations, taking in reflections of Singapore’s journey from past to present.
-Visitors may spend 30 minutes or longer at this showcase.

 How much: Free!
 Book online to reserve your tickets though.

 Open: Time Traveller – Mondays 8:30am to 530pm, Tuesdays to Sundays 8:30am to 10pm, Pathfinder – 8:30am to 10:30pm daily.

 Fort Canning Centre, 5 Cox Terrace, Singapore 179620, www.bicentennial.sg

 Newly opened in 2015, the Indian Heritage Centre houses five permanent galleries, a museum shop as well as programming and activity spaces.

 Indians in Singapore – Past & Present (Permanent exhibition)